frederico-aberle/WOKO-Bot/README.md

 # woko-bot
-bot searching for a room from the WOKO
+This bot finds a room from WOKO based on your preferences and writes to the advertiser.